SeaQL/seaql.github.io/Blog/blog/2022-09-27-getting-started-with-seaography.md

 }
 ```

-Full source code available [here](https://github.com/SeaQL/seaography/blob/main/examples/sqlite).

-### Generate From Existing Database

-If you are new to SeaORM, read on, we will helps you set everything up.
+## Generating a project from database

+If all you have is a database schema, good news!
+You can setup a GraphQL server without writing a single line of code.

-Install `seaography-cli`, it helps you generate SeaORM entities along with a full Rust project based on a user-provided database.
+Install `seaography-cli`, it helps you generate SeaORM entities along with a full Rust project based on a database schema.

 ```shell
 cargo install seaography-cli